-- Employers and Employees covered by Collective Bargaining Agreements that are in effect on January 1, 2024, are "grandfathered" in for the duration of the pre-existing agreement. - Union construction and freight employees are not covered at all see next slide. - ✤ After 1/1/24: When negotiating a new agreement, the parties may waive PLAWA in new contracts or contract renewals only if the waiver provision is explicit, clear, and unambiguous. - Example: A CBA signed effective 7/1/2021 expires on 6/30/2025.
+- Employers and Employees covered by Collective Bargaining Agreements that are in effect on January 1, 2024, are "grandfathered" in for the duration of the pre-existing agreement. - Union construction and freight employees are not covered at all see next slide. - After 1/1/24: When negotiating a new agreement, the parties may waive PLAWA in new contracts or contract renewals only if the waiver provision is explicit, clear, and unambiguous. - Example: A CBA signed effective 7/1/2021 expires on 6/30/2025.
 Parties will need to address a possible waiver when they negotiate a new CBA on or before 7/1/2025.
-If no waiver is agreed to and added to the contract, the employer must comply with the law although the parties may want to bargain over individual provisions of the employer's policy. - Best practice guidance: Consider inserting language in a CBA regarding PLAWA, whether waiving or not. - Different provisions apply for State Agency employers and employees.
-Consult HR or your union.
+If no waiver is agreed to and added to the contract, the employer must comply with the law although the parties may want to bargain over individual provisions of the employer's policy. - Best practice guidance: Consider inserting language in a CBA regarding PLAWA, whether waiving or not.